JENNIFERL4209/CYOA-A-day-with-Trump/third/covfefe.md

 # Covefefe

-There is poison in your covefefe.
+There was poison in your covefefe.
 You are dead.

 [Start Over](../start/wake-up.md)